-The dispatch of newsletters represents a favorable and effective advertising medium, in order to reach customers and subscribers.
-When creating and sending a newsletter, certain conditions must be met in order not to violate applicable law or annoy the recipient.
+Sending newsletters is regarded as a reasonably priced and effective advertising medium to reach customers and subscribers.
+When creating and sending a newsletter, you have to meet certain conditions in order not to violate applicable law or annoy the recipient.

-Text format: Always add an introductory part in plain text format to HTML format.
-This ensures that your emails can be read by all recipients.
+- Text format: Always add an introductory part in plain text format to HTML format emails.
+This ensures that all recipients can read your emails.

 Important: The unsubscribe link should already contain the address to which you sent your newsletter.
 Other unsubscribe procedures that require you to enter your email address often fail in practice.

-Check your shipping details: Please make sure that an existing email address is entered in the"FROM" or"RETURN-PATH" fields when sending your newsletter.
-This ensures that you receive undeliverable messages if one of the recipients no longer exists.
+- Check your address details: Please make sure an existing email address is entered in the"FROM" or"RETURN-PATH" fields when sending your newsletter.
+This ensures you receive undeliverable notices if one of the recipient addresses no longer exists.

-Evaluate the undeliverable messages: Any address for which you receive an automatic undeliverable message should be removed from your address list.
-Depending on the volume of your address list, you can use software for evaluation and administration.
+- Evaluate the undeliverable notices: Remove any address for which you receive an automatic undeliverable notice from your address list.
+Depending on the volume of your address list, you can use software for email address validation and administration.

-Tip: Manage, design and send newsletters easily via the Newsletter Tool.
+Tip: Manage, design and send newsletters easily via our E-Mail Marketing solution.